platformsh/platformsh-docs/src/administration/integrations/gluescripts.md

 > **note**
 >
-> The GlueScript integration can only be managed by the project owner.
+> The GlueScript integration can only be managed by the project admin.